ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 ## What's missing?

-This next section focuses on the data map columns populated with `N/A` and how to use properties within the fides Taxonomy and Resources to replace those with value-added data required as part of a RoPA.
+This next section focuses on the data map columns populated with `N/A` and how to use properties within the fides Taxonomy and resources to replace those with value-added data required as part of a RoPA.

 To do this, we need to extend the default taxonomy for our particular needs.
-The manifeset updates can be viewed in `demo_extended_taxonomy.yml`.
+The manifest updates can be viewed in `demo_extended_taxonomy.yml`.

 ### Data Use